OpenVidu/openvidu.io-docs/docs/deployment/deploying-ubuntu.md

 ## Installation process

 If you prefer having KMS installed in your EC2 machine and your own version of openvidu-server, follow these few steps.
-Only and **Ubuntu xenial 16.04** is supported.
+Only **Ubuntu xenial 16.04** is supported.

 #### 1. Install KMS
 ```console